bczarnobay/go-matrix/README.md

 ```

 ### Caveats
-Some points were missing on this project implementation, this are some open points to be worked on:
+Some points were missing on this project implementation, these are some open points to be worked on:

 #### Requirements
 - validate if all characters are valid (integers)